sarjarapu/katacoda-scenarios/mongodb-intro-install/step1.md

 ## Start the MongoDB server

-Now we are ready to start the server.
-The default settings for _data files_ is configured to be _/data/db_.
-You can specify an alternate path for data files using the _--dbpath_ option.
-Run the below command to start the server in a background process with the dbpath override
+The default settings for _datafiles_ is _/data/db_.
+You can specify an alternate path for _datafiles_ using the _--dbpath_ option as show below.
+Run the below command to start the server with the _--dbpath_ and _--logpath_ overrides

 `./mongod --dbpath ~/data/db --logpath ~/data/mongod.log --fork`{{execute}}